 DJK, and other digital humans alike, are part of a new AI workforce being employed by organizations around the world to positively impact customer experiences, drive new brand loyalty and improve overall human interactions.
-Particularly within healthcare, digital humans can source in-depth knowledge to help triage and provide medical literacy.
+Particularly within healthcare, conversational AI in digital humans can source in-depth knowledge to help triage and provide medical literacy.
 The help DJK provides is backed by science, pulling his expertise from hundreds of sources as well as the applied knowledge of Mentemia’s clinicians and psychological experts.

 “We’ve already deployed Mentemia’s revolutionary digital wellbeing coach as a sleep coach to help people develop and maintain better sleeping patterns and routines,” said Adam Clark, CEO and co-founder of Mentemia.